Skip to main content

 Online grading

-Access to online grading is dependant on your institution's license type.
+Access to online grading is dependent on your institution's license type.
 If the setting is not visible and you would like access for your institution, reach out to your Turnitin account manager to learn more.

 Translated matching